dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 app_1      |       ✓ should NOT accept invalid id (20 ms)
 ```

 For the next test case, it should be quite easy to write.
-Just to refresh our memory, every test case starts with an empty database due to the `clearRepositories()` function run before each test cases.
+Just to refresh our memory, every test case starts with an empty database due to the `clearRepositories()` function run before each test case.
 So any `id` will not exist by default.
 We just need to generate a random `id`, call the API with that and expect to get a "not found" error in the response.
 To do that, make the following code changes:

 ```ts
 ...